xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 ### REST request

-To retrieve agreement metadata for Microsoft Cloud Agreement, first create a REST Request to retrieve the **AgreementMetaData** collection.
-Then search for the item in the collection which corresponds to the Microsoft Cloud Agreement.
+To retrieve agreement metadata for Microsoft Customer Agreement, first create a REST Request to retrieve the **AgreementMetaData** collection.
+Then search for the item in the collection which corresponds to the Microsoft Customer Agreement.

 #### Request syntax